-Any alleged party may request the recusal of any faculty, staff or student member participating in the Student Organizations Committee (SOC) hearing process on the grounds of personal bias or conflict of interest by submitting a written statement to the Vice President for Student Advancement or his designee stating the exact nature of the request and the reason(s) the SOC board member cannot be impartial.
-The designee may not be the same individual responsible for adjudicating the conduct allegation.
-The written request, which must be signed and dated, should be submitted at least four business days prior to the hearing.
-The Vice President for Student Advancement or their designee will determine whether to honor the request or not.
+Any alleged party may request the recusal of any faculty, staff or student member participating in the Student Organizations Committee (SOC) hearing process on the grounds of personal bias or conflict of interest by submitting a written statement to the Senior Vice President and Chief Operating Officer or their agent stating the exact nature of the request and the reason(s) the SOC board member cannot be impartial.
+The agent may not be the same individual responsible for adjudicating the conduct allegation.
+The written request, which must be signed and dated, should be submitted at least four (4) business days prior to the hearing.
+Senior Vice President and Chief Operating Officer or their agent will determine whether to honor the request or not.
 All involved parties will be notified accordingly.